Alligator/talkbox/README.md

 ```

 ### commands
-There are some built in REPL commands to manage talkboxt:
+There are some built in REPL commands to manage talkbox:

 ```
 .run command          - run command as though it was a message sent to the bot.
 The reply is logged to the console